girish1729/blackgallery/README.md

 # Simple image gallery for Angular, Svelte, React and Vue

+Blackgallery is a simple image gallery that can show upto 15 images using simple CSS and JS.

+No zoom, no fancy effects.

 ## Source for porting

 Make sure you have typescript installed globally.